ANIFOWOSE-hafeez/micro-master-course-on-technical-support-solution-engineering/README.md

-# Technical Support / Solution Engineering Mastery
+# Micro-master in Technical Support / Solution Engineering Course

 A GitHub-ready learning repository for beginners who want to grow into strong Technical Support, Solution Engineering, and startup-focused support automation roles.